maclobdell/mbed-os-example-mesh-blink-patterns/README.md

-# Example mesh application for Mbed OS
+# Blink Pattern example mesh application for Mbed OS

 With this application, you can use the [mesh networking API](https://os.mbed.com/docs/latest/reference/mesh.html) that [Mbed OS](https://github.com/ARMmbed/mbed-os) provides.

-The application demonstrates a light control application, where devices can control the LED status of all devices in the network.
+The application demonstrates a office/home alert system, where coded messages can be recorded on one devices (by pressing the button in a pattern) and all the rest of the devices in the mesh will received the pattern and start blinking it on their LEDs.

 The application can be built for the unsecure 6LoWPAN-ND or Thread network.

 See the [6LoWPAN overview](https://os.mbed.com/docs/latest/tutorials/mesh.html) for the definition of star and mesh networks.
 These same principles apply also to Thread protocol.